gabonator/LA104/readme.md

   - add desc: toolchain, building, ld script?
   - CNC g code decoder and player
   - swiss army knife for hardware engineers - package of applications that can talk to any electronic device and monitor any digital bus

+#### Abandoned ideas
+  - remote control using ESP or BLE - possible to attach to UART0? (not possible, use USB CDC instead)